 Can dogs see TV?

 Domestic dogs can perceive images on television in a similar way to our way of doing things, and they are smart enough to recognize on-screen images of animals as they would in real life (even animals). which they had never seen before) and to recognize the sounds of dogs on television, like barks.
-On the same subject : How to Foster Senior Dogs. .
+See the article : How dogs cry. .

 What do dogs see when they watch TV?
 Sounds have a significant impact on a dog’s television viewing.
 As most pet owners can guess, studies have found that dogs were more attentive to videos that include barking, crying, and sounds of praise.
 DOGTV was launched in 2012 to address this concept.